8979vivek/SQL--Retail-Sales-Analysis/README.md

 	AND sale_date>='2022-11-01'
 	AND sale_date< '2022-12-01'
 ```
-4.**Write a SQL query to calculate the total sales for each category.**
+4. Write a SQL query to calculate the total sales for each category.

 ```sql
 SELECT
 	category,